The History of Arunachal Pradesh

 History of Arunachal Pradesh goes back to hundreds of years into mists of

 tradition and myth.
-The history, which is recorded can be traced only when
+The Historical Information, which is recorded can be traced only when

 Ahom kings began to rule Assam in the 16th century AD.
 The British took